-Generally, a unit is not treated as a low-income unit unless it is suitable for occupancy and is used other than on a transient basis.
+Generally, a unit is not treated as a low-income unit unless it is suitable for occupancy, used other than on a transient basis, and occupied by qualifying tenants.
 Section 42(i)(3) provides for certain exceptions (e.g., units that provide for transitional housing for the homeless may qualify as low-income units).
 See sections 42(i)(3) and 42(c)(1)(E) for more information.

 Except as explained in the instructions for line 3b below, the eligible basis for a new building is its adjusted basis as of the close of the first tax year of the credit period.
 For an existing building, the eligible basis is its acquisition cost plus capital improvements through the close of the first tax year of the credit period.
-See the instructions for line 3b and section 42(d) for other exceptions and details.
+See the instructions for line 3b and section 42(d) for other exceptions and

 Line 3b.
 Special rule to increase basis for buildings in certain high-cost areas.
-If the building is located in a high-cost area (i.e., a "qualified census tract" or a "difficult development area"), the eligible basis may be increased as follows.
+If the building is located in a high-cost area (i.e., "qualified census tract," "difficult development area," Gulf Opportunity (GO) Zone, Rita GO Zone, or Wilma GO Zone), the eligible basis may be increased as follows.